-If your computer, monitor or TV is in working condition, consider these
+If your television, computer, monitor, or printer is in working condition, consider reuse, repair and donation before taking them for e-cycling.

 A computer or